-Attachment D(D)(1)(b)
+Attachment C (D)(2)(a) Attachment D (D)(1)(b) 24 CFR 982.508

 - ii.
 Description: The HACP's operation of the HCV Program allows flexibility in the permitted rent burden (affordability) for new tenancies.
 Specifically, the limit of 40% of Adjusted Monthly Income allowed for the tenant portion of rent is used as a guideline, not a requirement.
 The HACP continues to counsel families on the dangers of becoming overly rent burdened, however, a higher rent burden may be acceptable in some cases.
 This policy increases housing choice for participating families by giving them the option to take on additional rent burden for units in more costly neighborhoods. - iii.
 Activity Status: The HACP continues to offer rent burden letters for new lease-ups while counseling the family on the dangers of becoming overly rent burdened.
 When possible, the HACP also renegotiates the contract rent amount with the owner to increase affordability and help avoid the family from becoming overly rent burdened.